RKlompUU/tfhe-rs/tfhe/docs/regex/tutorial.md

 `/^a.$/` | `RegExpr::Seq { re_xs: vec![RegExpr::SOF, RexExpr::Char { 'a' }, RegExpr::AnyChar, RegExpr::EOF] }`
 `/a[f-l]/` | `RegExpr::Seq { re_xs: vec![RegExpr::Char { c: 'a' }, RegExpr::Between { from: 'f', to: 'l' }] }`

-Lets finish the RegExpr datastructure by adding for optional matching, the not logic in a range, and the either left or right matching:
+Lets finish the RegExpr datastructure by adding variants for optional matching, the not logic in a range, and the either left or right matching:
 ```rust
 enum RegExpr {
     ...